 But Western rock music and musicians never officially made it past the Iron Curtain in the ’60s.
 Things changed with time: the first big concert featuring Western rockers was scheduled for July 3, 1988, and was headlined by the Beach Boys and Paul McCartney!

 It was to take place on Palace Square in Leningrad, the site of many military parades and May Day demonstrations.
 Also on the bill were Joan Baez and Carlos Santana along with several Soviet stars, such as the Pesnyary, the Ariel, and Alla Pugachova.
-Unfortunately, the Party old guard had a change of mind and cancelled the show at the last moment.
+Unfortunately, the Party old guard had a change of mind and canceled the show at the last moment.

 Fortunately, the uproar by fans led to a full-scale tour of Russia in May 1979 by Elton John.
 This paved the way for more artists to enter and perform rock music in Communist countries.